Table of Contents

 Timing for Salary deduction

-The employer can take disciplinary action against an employee within 30 days of discovery of an offense.
+The employer can take disciplinary action against an employee within 30 days of the discovery of an offense.
 There can be no action or salary deduction after 30 days of discovery as per Article 69.

 Amount of Salary deduction